What is a slum:

 - Poverty and lack of job opportunities in rural areas are the push factors of migration.

-- High cost of living in urban areas.
+- The high cost of living in urban areas.

 - Natural disasters.